Pediatric Ophthalmology Fellowship

 The fellowship in pediatric ophthalmology and strabismus is for one year.
 It is clinically oriented with a major portion of the clinical material available in the practice of the fellowship preceptors.
 The fellow participates with the faculty members in the evaluation and treatment of children with a wide variety of ocular pathology and adults with strabismus.
 Approximately four days of the week are spent in these activities, with one or two days in the operating room

 In the operating room extensive surgical experience is gained in complex childhood and adult strabismus, including the use of adjustable sutures, with some exposure to pediatric cataracts.
 The fellow also participates in the screening and treatment of retinopathy of prematurity at the NICU at the Jackson Memorial Hospital approximately two hours a week under the supervision of Audina Berrocal, M.D.
-Once a month the fellow has the opportunity to observe exams under anesthesia of young children with retinoblastoma with Dr. William Harbour, or participate in the pediatric glaucoma clinic under the supervision of Elizabeth Hodapp, M.D.
+Once a month the fellow has the opportunity to observe exams under anesthesia of young children with retinoblastoma with William Harbour, M.D. or participate in the pediatric glaucoma clinic under the supervision of Elizabeth Hodapp, M.D.

 The fellow’s responsibilities include lecturing to medical students on the topic of amblyopia and binocular vision approximately four times a year.
 In addition, the fellow participates at grand rounds 3-4 times a year and organizes a pediatric journal club six times a year.
 Every other week the fellow attends lectures on pediatric ophthalmology and strabismus.
 The fellow is also is in charge of a fellow pediatric ophthalmology clinic one-half day a week.